church partners

 Vocational Sewing School

-A new vocational sewing school has recently opened, employing many women in a small village outside of Comayagua, Honduras.
+A new vocational sewing school has recently opened, employing many women in a small village in rural Honduras.
+These women are learning valuable skills that can be turned into a home-based business to support their families.

 Budgeting & Finance Classes

-In addition to Christian studies and life skills classes, the members of Esperanza y Vida participate in budgeting and finance classes to help ensure the best chance at a secure future.
+Many poor families were never taught how to budget or manage their household finances.
+In addition to Christian studies and life skills, community members participate in budgeting and finance classes to help ensure the best chance at a secure future.